Respecting human rights

 • Richard Karmel (Mazars (a leading international audit, tax and advisory firm))

-These committees work across the Leaf operations to ensure meaningful processes are developed and implemented to act on the assessment findings.
+These committees work across the leaf operations to ensure meaningful processes are developed and implemented to act on assessment findings.
 Led by senior management, the committees are crucial to ensuring that we meet our long-term improvement objectives.

 External experts